lavinpattnaikoffical-gif/Website-For-Loved-ONES/src/components/README.md

 # src/components

-Contains all React components used by the romantic birthday website.
+Contains all React components used by the romantic celebration website.

 ## Structure

 ### Main Component
-- **`BirthdayWebsite.tsx`** - Top-level component that orchestrates all birthday sections and manages navigation between them
+- **`CelebrationWebsite.tsx`** - Top-level component that orchestrates all celebration sections and manages navigation between them

 ### Feature Components (`birthday/`)
 All birthday-specific feature components with romantic styling: